nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

 This tutorial will guide you through the process of setting up a multi-signature upgrade authority for your Solana programs.
 We will also set up an automated deployment pipeline so program upgrades are less error-prone and take minimal effort.
-In the end, you will have a production-aready deployment flow suited for any type of organization.
+In the end, you will have a production-ready deployment flow suited for any type of organization.

 You will learn how to: